Corporate Team Building Activities in Detroit: From Escape Rooms to Workshops

 6. Detroit-Style Pizza Design + Cook-Off

-• Judges' table can be actual execs (or just the hungriest people you know)
+• The judges' table can be actual execs (or just the hungriest people you know)

 • Bonus: name the pies something ridiculous and thematic